 When you are done, you will see all the building categories broken down into labor cost and material cost.
 Then you can pick and choose the particular categories that you are interested in, or just the basement construction cost.

-If you do build a finished basement on flat land and you may need to install an emergency exit to comply with building codes and good common sense.
-You can see an example of an emergency basement door on my Cost to Build in Tennessee,
+If you do build a finished basement on flat land you may need to install an emergency exit to comply with building codes and good common sense.
+You can see an example of an emergency basement door on my Cost to Build in Tennessee.

 Let me know if you have any more questions,